Holiday Advice for LGBT Travellers

 LGBT Travel Advice

-Whenever you’re travelling to a new destination it’s wise to err on the side of caution.
-The laws and customs of countries can be hugely different, as can attitudes and tolerance levels.
-Even in places where same sex relationships are much like the UK, attitudes can vary from one area or establishment to the next.
-Ensure you research and follow the local laws, since penalties can be in place.
+Whenever you’re travelling to a new destination it’s wise to find out about the countries cultural and social attitudes towards LGBT people.
+Even in places where same sex relationships are much like the UK, attitudes can vary in different areas.
+Ensure you research and follow the local laws, as this will give you a better idea of how helpful the local police are likely to be in protecting LGBT interests, in case of any incidents were to occur.

 Beware of Cons

-All tourists can be targeted by con artists, but be especially careful of ‘entrapment’ cons in countries that aren’t so gay friendly.
+Watch out for entrapment campaigns.
 These can take place on online chat rooms, or in bars and establishments known for being more tolerant.
-It has been known for officers of the law to be involved in entrapment cons, as well as opportunists looking to blackmail an individual for money.
+It has been known for police officers of the law to be involved in entrapment cons, as well as opportunists looking to blackmail an individual for money.

 Unfortunately, not all destinations are as relaxed as we are in the UK when it comes to LGBT travel, so customers planning their dream holiday should set some time aside to do a little research.